meta-company/makex/documents/source/configuration.md

 ### makex

-toml configuration files are specified with sections. `makex` is the primary section to configure makex.
+toml configuration files are specified with sections. `makex` is the primary section to configure Makex.

 ```{eval-rst}